The Spooky Network: Is the quantum network the future of the Internet? | Silicon UK Tech News

 Perfecting the quantum computer could finally be in reach.
 Data and communications are now an enterprise’s most precious asset.
 If a quantum network could be developed, what would this mean for businesses?

 According to research from Quantum Technology (IQT), the market for quantum networking could reach $5.5 billion in just five years’ time.
-Google’s quantum computing project has claimed the high ground after they published their results in Nature, [https://www.nature.com/articles/d41586-019-03173-4] yet IBM have questioned some of the claims being made by Google, as Silicon UK covered last year.
+Google’s quantum computing project has claimed the high ground after they published their results in Nature, yet IBM has questioned some of the claims being made by Google, as Silicon UK covered last year.
+And Honeywell has stated they will launch a quantum computer later this year that will outperform IBM and Google’s technologies.

 As the tech behemoths debate who has actually made any advances with quantum computers, Intel in collaboration with QuTech – a partnership between TU Delft and TNO (Netherlands Organization for Applied Scientific Research) has outlined the hardware components that will be needed to create a quantum computer, which could form the basis of future quantum networks.